aafulei/cppp5e/06-functions/README.md

 **Answer:**

+(a)

+Illegal - mismatch between the declaration and the call.

+In the declaration, `calc()` takes only 1 parameter, but the call passes 2 arguments.

+(b)

+Legal.

+(c)

+Legal.

+(d)

+Legal, but note that there will be a narrowing conversion from `3.8` to `3`, because the last parameter of `sum()` is an `int`.

 ### Exercise 6.20

 > When should reference parameters be references to `const`?
 What happens if we make a parameter a plain reference when it could be a reference to `const`?

 **Answer:**

+> When should reference parameters be references to `const`?

+Whenever the function does not change the parameters.

+> What happens if we make a parameter a plain reference when it could be a reference to `const`?

+Then we will not be able to pass `const` objects and literals that could be bound to references to `const`.

 ### Exercise 6.21